erenercann/P79003/README.md

 The rule here is to check the items of PRs coming from certain lines, i.e., products ranging from 10 kg to 210 kg.
 It will not perform calculations for 1 kg or 8 kg.
 Due to double winding, the calculation must be double.
 If the result is an odd number, it will add +1 and recalculate the meters that will fall into each box.

+The program will run with parameters, meaning we will write parameters to the P79003X program and call P79003 from there.

 ##

 Program, mevcut bir programa entegre gibi düşünebiliriz.